 In the context of heating and ventilation, economic and technical aspects are predominant.
 The (individual!) human needs of the occupants are often ignored.
-Yet the heating or maintaining of thermal comfort as well as ventilation of built spaces are key issues of a healthy indoor climate.
+Yet the heating or maintaining of thermal comfort as well as the ventilation of indoor environments are key issues of a healthy indoor climate.
 Consequently, we turn the tables in this course module: first we consider human needs and then match technical requirements.

 It is good to see that energy-efficient building design and lifestyle choices have found their place in mainstream society.
-Unfortunately, many key demands of building biology, for example, regarding the avoidance of electromagnetic and air pollution are ignored.
-Our slogan at the IBN is: Yes to energy efficiency, but the building biology way!
+Unfortunately, many key demands of building biology are ignored such as the prevention of air and electromagnetic pollution.
+Our slogan at the Institute of Building Biology + Sustainability IBN is: Yes to energy efficiency, but the building biology way!
 This is what this course module is all about.